polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

 Reads = 1 + (0 * b)
 Writes = 1 + (0 * b)

-// -- snipped on the second benchmark case
 ```

 With the median slopes analysis, this is the weight function: